Dental Bonding – Longmont, CO

 - Dental bonding isn’t quite as strong as options like porcelain veneers or dental crowns.
 This is particularly true when it’s done on the biting surface of a tooth, as these surfaces are subject to more chewing force.

-Is Direct Bonding Right For You?
+Is Dental Bonding Right For You?

 As a cosmetic dentist in Longmont, we want to make sure you get the results you’re after.
 Direct bonding is a wonderful procedure for many of our patients, but some people are better served with other types of cosmetic treatment.